or with email / password

 You can download all the images used in this composition here: tutorial-composition.zip.
 Of course you can also use your own images.

-in the XR+ editor, create a new scene, and choose “images and video” as the type of content.
+in the XR+ editor, create a new scene.

-Next, import the ‘octogon.png’ image and add it to the composition.
+Next, reopen the library and import the ‘octogon.png’ image and add it to the composition.

 There’s a gray area all around the white octogon, let’s hide it.

 To do so, we need to set the transparency of this image, so only the white shape is visible.